rebello95/rebello95.github.io/docs/index.markdown

 Co-founded Path, a platform to find the best spots through short-form, relatable video reviews from local experts and recommendations from friends.
 In 2021, the company raised a funding round led by [75 & Sunny Ventures](https://www.75andsunny.vc/labs).
-As the sole technical team member, I built Path's backend servers and iOS app from the ground up.
+As the sole technical team member, I built Path's backend server and iOS app from the ground up.
-I partnered closely with the product team to iterate based on data and user feedback, and was involved in investor relations/fundraising.
-After 2 years of working towards product-market-fit, we decided to wind the company down and returned the majority of funds back to investors.
+My co-founder and I interviewed countless users, shipped >250 builds, and launched several marketing campaigns over the 2 years we spent working towards product-market-fit, but eventually decided to wind the company down, returning the majority of funds back to investors.
+Screenshots can be found in [this portfolio album](https://photos.app.goo.gl/MdCb2D1k6getLFtD9).

 ## [ActivityHub/NEXMachine](https://www.crunchbase.com/organization/nexmachine-llc) - iOS Product & Architecture (2014 - 2016)